 (52) However, because this text would have become too long, I have therefore not elaborated here.
 What I have explained has been for the purpose of meditation on merely a proven system of philosophical tenets.

 Regardless of whether we establish voidness by logic and lines of reasoning or by scriptural authority, once we have become convinced of the validity of voidness, the actual way to meditate on it is given by Atisha:

 (53) Thus, since you cannot be aimed at the self-establishing nature of any thing, without an exception, meditation on the lack of (self-established) identities is meditation on discriminating awareness.

-We should never grasp at discriminating awareness, or wisdom, itself as if had truly had self-established existence.
+We should never grasp at discriminating awareness, or wisdom, itself, as if had truly self-established existence.
 Atisha clarifies this point:

 (54) With discriminating awareness, a self-establishing nature of any phenomenon is never seen; and it is explained that the same is true regarding the reality of discriminating awareness itself.
 In this (way) meditate (on voidness) non-conceptually.

 In order to meditate properly, we have to understand that conceptual thoughts of self-established existence are things that bind us to uncontrollably recurring samsaric existence.
 Therefore, it’s necessary for us to rid ourselves of such conceptual thoughts in order to gain liberation, nirvana, the state beyond sorrow.
 Atisha says: